 This module provides students with a working knowledge of human resource skills needed by supervisors and managers to ensure that their organisations attract, employ, develop and retain the optimum number, type and quality of employees at all times to meet organisation demands and goals.
 Students are also given an introduction to industrial relations.

 YEAR 3 MODULES

-Students choose one of the 5 Options offered in the semester; namely: Entrepreneurship, Human Capital Management, Marketing, Marketing Communication and Service Management.
+Students choose one of the 5 Options offered in the semester; namely: Entrepreneurship, Human Capital Management, Marketing, Marketing Communication and Service Design & Management.
 They will take all the Level 3.1 core modules listed for the Option.
-The Service Management Option is only available at Level 3.1 and it is for students intending to pursue Pathway 2 or 3 at Level 3.2.
+The Service Design & Management Option is only available at Level 3.1 and it is for students intending to pursue Pathway 2 or 3 at Level 3.2.
 The International Business Option, Psychology Option and Finance Option are only offered to students at Level 3.2.
 Please refer to the Option Table in the course page for the modules in the Options.* Options are subject to change and availability.

 Entrepreneurship Specialisation Option

 This module equips students with basic skills and knowledge of identifying business opportunities and creating an effective feasibility plan through which new business ideas are evaluated.
 Students will learn the characteristics of the franchisor and franchisee and how to evaluate franchising opportunities.
 Other topics include the legal aspects of franchising, development of franchising strategies and the traits needed to run a successful franchise.

 This module is designed to teach students how to apply analytical and innovative thinking to integrate the different functional areas of a venture into a business plan.
 Students will work in teams to appreciate the finer points of the business planning process in an experiential and stimulating classroom environment.
 Topics focus on the application of basic knowledge learned in the varied disciplines of law, finance, marketing and product development.